AlSch092/UltimateAntiCheat/README.md

 UltimateAntiCheat is an open source, educational usermode anti-cheat system made to detect and prevent common attack vectors of game hacking.
 The project also features an optional basic client-server mechanism, with a simple heartbeat being sent every minute to clients.
 No privacy-invasive techniques are used.
 Optionally, a hybrid kernelmode + usermode approach can now be used through the settings in `main.cpp` and `Common/Settings.hpp` (you will need to make/provide your own driver for this).

 The project now supports CMake & using the LLVM/clang-cl compiler, which can be found in the `llvm-clang` branch (may be lagging behind the main branch or not be error-free, my apologies if so).
 In the future (time permitting) we may attempt to add in code obfuscation via LLVM transformative passes.
-Certain sections of the code such as the `Detections` class may be messy or lacking modularity since the project was originally written in plain C-style, then later on moved into using C++14 concepts.
+Certain sections of the code such as the `Detections` class may be considered messy, lacking C++ design concepts, and modularity, as the project was originally written in a "plain old C-style", then later on moved into using C++14 concepts.

 If you're looking for a modular, light-weight code integrity library with far cleaner code, check out [UltimateDRM](https://github.com/AlSch092/UltimateDRM), and a much improved detection library can be found at: [DetectionEngine](https://github.com/AlSch092/DetectionEngine).
 These two projects will be implemented/used by UltimateAnticheat if I have time in the future to merge them and add auto-compilation scripts for each library.